robertwenner/comics/doc/social.md

 The text of the post is pulled from comic title and description.
 Any general and Bluesky hash tags are added.
-Bluesky hashtags must be specified in the comic metadata like this:
+Bluesky hashtags must be specified in the comic metadata like in the example below.

 The `Comic::Social::Bluesky` module adds any hashtags from `hashtags` and `mastodon` (in that order) from the Comic's metadata to the posted message.
-Use the `hashtags` for general hashtags and `mastodon` for Mastodon-specific ones like mentions.
+Use the `hashtags` for general hashtags and `bluesky` for Bluesky-specific ones like mentions.

 ```json